Wized1/whatsapp-bot/README.md

 const { bot } = require('../utils'); // Plugins Manager Handles Plugins

 bot(
   {
     pattern: 'test', // Name of your command
     fromMe: false, // True for only you, regardless of the mode
     desc: 'A Test Command', // Description of the command
     type: 'plugins', // Category for grouping commands in the menu }, async (message, match, m, client) => {
     // Define what the command does here

     const saveMedia = m.quoted.download(); // Downloads a replied Image, Video, or ViewOnce const query = match; // Custom query requirements

     if (!query) return await message.reply('_Provide a query!_'); // Ensure the user inputs a query

     const replied = message.reply_message || message.reply_audio; // Ensure a reply exists

     if (!replied) return await message.reply('_You must reply to a message!_'); // Return if not a reply

-  return await client.sendMessage(message.jid, { text: `Test successful` }, { quoted: message });
+    return await client.sendMessage(
+      message.jid,
+      {
+        text: `Test successful`,
+      },
+      {
+        quoted: message,
+      }
+    );
   }
 );
 ```